Hostage Rescue Team: Capabilities

 The HRT's equipment and tactics are the most advanced of the FBI's 56 SWAT teams and the 14 enhanced SWAT teams.

 The HRT's capabilities are distinguished because the HRT operators (assault and sniper teams) serve full-time and train daily.

 The HRT has the ability "to deploy within four hours, with part or all of its personnel and resources, to any location within the United States or its territories".
 The unit is able to operate in a variety of environments (chemical, extreme cold, night and low-light, or rural environments).

 The HRT's tactical teams have the ability to fast-rope, a technique in which the team rapidly descends a rope from the side of a helicopter.
 This technique is useful for deploying troops into an area where a helicopter cannot touch down.

 Even more advanced capabilities are possessed by the HRT, including High Altitude Low Opening (HALO) parachute operations, to name just one.
 The HRT's capabilities include advanced ground tactics, advanced maritime operations, and advanced tactical aviation operations.

 Maritime capabilities

 The HRT, as a whole, possesses enhanced capabilities in the maritime domain, including advanced "breaching" capabilities (the ability to circumvent locked doors aboard a ship) and ship-boarding capabilities.

 The HRT has vessels that are outfitted for maritime assaults, most of which have been upgraded since 2004.

-HRT also has a specialized maritime team with additional maritime capabilities including subsurface diving, closed-circuit diving (scuba gear that does not emit bubbles), and combat swimming.
-All operators on the maritime team are military trained in closed-circuit diving and combat swimming.
-In addition, an operator of the maritime assault team element is qualified to pilot and operate a freighter.
+HRT also has a specialized maritime team with additional maritime capabilities including subsurface diving, closed-circuit diving (scuba gear that does not emit bubbles), and combat swimming undergoing the second phase of BUD/S.

+In addition operators of the maritime assault team element are also qualified to pilot and operate a freighter.

 Aviation capabilities

 The HRT's Tactical Aviation Unit is staffed by FBI special agents.
 The Tactical Helicopter Unit, a sub-unit of the Tactical Aviation Unit, contains a variety of specially modified helicopters.

-These include military converted tactical Sikorsky UH-60 Black Hawks and tactically enhanced Bell 412s and Bell 407s.
+These include military converted tactical Sikorsky UH-60 Black Hawks and tactically enhanced Bell 407s and Bell 412s.

 Unlike the military, whose aircraft are not always in the same location as their tactical operators, the HRT's Tactical Helicopter Unit is in the vicinity of HRT central command.

 The HRT's tactical aviators are required to fly daily.

+Training facilities

+In addition to the HRT's own facilities, the HRT routinely uses private and 1st SFOD-D Delta Force shoot houses and ranges.
+The HRT has also been known to train at Camp Peary and Harvey Point.

+Organization

 Roles

 The primary roles of the HRT are hostage rescue and counter-terrorism.
 Secondary roles of the HRT include: